MrAli-Code/MahsaNG/README.md

 - our goal is to make a superior vpn platform which is free,stable,scalable & filter-resistant

 # Difference to v2rayNG
-- make everything free by ADS. (vpn providers can use ADS service to make income instead of direct sell)
+- make everything free using ADS. (vpn providers can use ADS service to make income instead of direct sell)
 - DNS over HTTPS
 - TLS Fragmentor
+- HTTP & WS fake Host
 - ADS for engaiging vpn providers to provide free configs
 - Automatic report for refining config collection at central servers
 - Rotating Configs
 - Random Subdomain
 - & much more ...

+# build from source
+- you need to place libv2ray.aar in v2rayng/apps/libs folder
+- you can compile it yourself from [AndroidLibXrayLite](https://github.com/2dust/AndroidLibXrayLite)
+- or you can download v1.5 from [here](https://github.com/2dust/v2rayNG/blob/09d854dc784365e5499e444aff065055adcc5105/V2rayNG/app/libs/libv2ray.aar)
+- or submit a issue and i provide libv2ray.aar v1.8.1